hellowhirl/mastering-git/README.md

 ### Viewing the history

-To see all the files that have been changed in eacc commit we use the `--stat` option:
+To see all the files that have been changed in each commit we use the `--stat` option:

 ```
 # full details